 There have been seasons when my job has required a great deal of mental focus.
 It may be due to learning a new technique, following a new policy, or engaging with difficult colleagues.
 In these times it is important to alleviate mental stress at home.

 We can not always prepare for mental stress, but in cases of knowing that things are going to ramp up at work, I often will make sure I have easy meals in mind and don’t tackle new projects at home.
-These are not the times for me start painting a bedroom (unless you relax with this sort of thing 🙂 or tackle a difficult writing project.
+These are not the times for me to start painting a bedroom (unless you relax with this sort of thing 🙂 or tackle a difficult writing project.

 Give yourself grace and go back to your basics at home that are your own rhythm.
-This will give you a much needed rest when you aren’t “on the clock”.
+This will give you a much-needed rest when you aren’t “on the clock”.

 I would like to say that in my 20+ years of working I have always been organized.
 But this is not the case.
 It takes time to learn this skill and what works for you.

 If you are someone who needs to write down your meals, then do this.
 If you need a daily planner that lays out every minute–go for it.
 If you need to layout your kid’s clothes the night or week before-no shame.
 Don’t compare yourself to other working moms.
 We each have our own methods and it is important to find them and what works for us.

 However, if you are talking with other working moms, listen to their strategies and learn from them.
 Don’t assume what they are saying is right or wrong for you.
 Instead, see if anything makes sense.
 Years ago I talked with a good friend who plans her meals out for a month.
 For me, this is way too involved and it doesn’t make sense for our family because we constantly have something coming up that throws it out the window.

 But I can plan for a week and it feels good to do this.
 I have found it is much easier for me to swap meals within a week than get caught up in a month of planning.
 It is just what works for me.
 Follow your own rhythm.
 Experiment a bit.
 You might find something that makes your working and home balance a lot easier.